The 8 Best Boom Microphones (2023)

-There are different quality and design boom microphones for different uses.
-My top pick is Sennheiser MKE 600, a high-quality shotgun microphone at a moderate price point.
+My top pick is the Sennheiser MKE 600, a high-quality shotgun microphone that comes at a moderate price point from a well-known manufacturer.

-My pick among the budget-friendly boom microphones is Audio-Technica AT875R which is a great bargain for the price with the quality and uncolored sound it provides.
+My budget pick is the Audio-Technica AT875R which is a great bargain for the price with the quality and uncolored sound it provides.

 And now onto the full list: